aptos-labs/create-aptos-dapp/templates/token-staking-dapp-template/README.md

-# Create Aptos Dapp Token Staking Template
+# Create Aptos Dapp Token staking dapp Template

+The Token staking dapp template provides an end-to-end Staking dapp with a beautiful pre-made UI users can quickly adjust and deploy into a live server.

+## Read the Token staking dapp template docs
+To get started with the Token staking dapp template and learn more about the template functionality and usage, head over to the [Token staking dapp template docs](https://aptos.dev/en/build/create-aptos-dapp/templates/token-staking-dapp)

 ## Overview